China to launch second space lab module, another manned mission

 In a manned space mission in 2013, three Chinese astronauts spent 15 days in orbit and docked with an experimental space laboratory, the Tiangong 1, or "Heavenly Palace".

 China will launch the Tiangong 2 just after 10 p.m.
-(1400 GMT) on Thursday, a space program spokeswoman told a news conference carried live from the remote launch site in Jiuquan, in the Gobi desert.
+(0200 GMT) on Thursday, a space programme spokeswoman told a news conference carried live from the remote launch site in Jiuquan, in the Gobi desert.

 The Shenzhou 11 spacecraft, which will carry two astronauts and dock with Tiangong 2, will be launched sometime next month, mission spokeswoman Wu Ping said on Wednesday.

-The astronauts expect to remain in Tiangong 2 for about a month, Wu added.
+The astronauts expect to remain in Tiangong 2 for about one month, Wu added.

-A smooth launch would impart a high-tech sheen to week-long celebrations of China's National Day, starting Oct.
-1, as well as this week's shorter Mid-Autumn Festival holiday that coincides with the full moon.
+The launch, assuming it goes smoothly, will add a high-tech sheen to China's week-long National Day celebrations starting Oct.
+1, as well as the shorter Mid-Autumn Festival holiday this week that coincides with the full moon.

-"Launching Tiangong 2 is a key battle in comprehensively completing the space laboratory stage mission, and will establish a firm foundation for our country's continued space station construction and operation," Wu said.

-Work on "quantum key transmission" will eventually be carried out at the laboratory, China's official Xinhua news agency said.
-The country launched the world's first quantum satellite in August, aimed at achieving "hack-proof" communications between space and the ground.

 China will launch a "core module" for its first space station some time around 2018, a senior official said in April, part of a plan for a permanent manned space station in service around 2022.

-China has been working to develop its space program for military, commercial and scientific purposes, but is still playing catch-up to established space powers the United States and Russia.
+China has been moving to develop its space programme for military, commercial and scientific purposes, but is still playing catch-up to established space powers the United States and Russia.

-China's Jade Rabbit moon rover landed on the moon in late 2013 to great national fanfare, but soon suffered severe technical difficulties.
+China's Jade Rabbit moon rover landed on the moon in late 2013 to great national fanfare, but soon began experiencing severe technical difficulties.

-The rover and the Chang'e 3 probe that carried it there were the first "soft landing" on the moon since 1976.
+The Jade Rabbit and the Chang'e 3 probe that carried it there marked the first "soft landing" on the moon since 1976.
 Both the United States and the Soviet Union had accomplished the feat earlier.

-(Reporting by Ben Blanchard; Additional reporting by Gao Liangping and Michael Martina; Editing by Clarence Fernandez)
+(Reporting by Ben Blanchard; Additional reporting by Gao Liangping; Editing by Clarence Fernandez)